AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

       </p>
     </div>

-11. On a File Explorer window, open the generated font file and install it.
+11. On a File Explorer window, open the merged font file and install it.

     <div align="center">
       <p class="image">